top of page

 Celebrating at Ann Dinkin’s Deli in Roppongi with a Miami Special:

-a hot pastrami and chopped liver with mustard on rye.
+hot pastrami and chopped liver with mustard on rye.

 What was SHE doing in Japan?